CHOP-CGTInformatics/REDCapTidieR/README.md

 We invite you to give feedback and collaborate with us!
 If you are familiar with GitHub and R packages, please feel free to submit a [pull request](https://github.com/CHOP-CGTInformatics/REDCapTidieR/pulls).
-Please do let us know if {REDCapTidieR} fails for whatever reason with your database and submit a bug report by creating a GitHub [issue](https://github.com/CHOP-CGTInformatics/REDCapTidieR/issues).
+Please do let us know if REDCapTidieR fails for whatever reason with your database and submit a bug report by creating a GitHub [issue](https://github.com/CHOP-CGTInformatics/REDCapTidieR/issues).